TheOliveOli38/theoliveoli-site/about.md

 # About Me!
 ## Who am I, anyway?
 Hey, I'm TheOliveOli, or just Oli.
 I'm a random lad making silly Mario Kart videos on the Internet.
 I'm not just interested in Mario related things, but also in technology.
 Besides making videos, I also try and do a little programming in my free time.
-I work on this website, and I try and do games in Unity.
+And I work on this website, obviously.

 ## My interests!
 ### Video games